Jay Ajayi: College career

+The "JayTrain" scores again vs. Utah State.

 On 21 December 2014, Ajayi announced that he would forgo his senior season and enter the 2015 NFL draft.
 He finished his collegiate career with 678 rushes for 3,796 yards and 50 rushing touchdowns, which ranked third, third, and tied for second on the Boise State career lists.
 He is the one of only 2 players in Boise State history along with Ashton Jeanty with 3 or more games of 200+ yards rushing.